 Location (four miles west of Goliad, Texas, just southwest of where US Highway 59 crosses the San Antonio River)

 The mission's ruins sit atop a small rise in the San Antonio River valley.
 Although we cannot know for sure, archeologists think that the site consisted of a chapel, bell tower, sacristy, and residence.

-Access: This site is still being studied and can be visited only by appointment.
+Closed to the public.
+This site is still being studied and can be visited only by appointment.

 Historical marker along the road adjacent to the site.